Innovation for Companies & Territories

 Intellectual Property Strategy: IP as a Competitive Asset

-Intellectual property is treated as a strategic asset, not as an administrative output.
+Intellectual property is treated as a strategic resource, not as an administrative output.

 Innovation Ecosystems: Co-design & Co-development